harunsasmaz/N-queens-solver/README.md

 # N-queens-solver
 OpenMP task parallelism implementation of N-queens problem.

+You can see my results and hardware in file "results.out

 First: call "make" command on your shell to create executables and object files.

 Part 1: